msychalice/leetcode/README.md

 When BFS reaches the target distance layer, stop searching for the next layer, and all the nodes in the queue are the result.

+## 864. Shortest Path to Get All Keys
+BFS.
+Similar to #847.\
+Define the node state as (x,y, acquiredKeys, moves).

 ## 875. Koko eating bananas